boocipher/HW_21-12-15/README.md

 ## What Is This Project?

 This is the code for a simple landing web page that contains navigation bar that provides quick acess to different sections on the page, images, and sections with key info.
-The original code was provided as part of the Full Stack Web Dev Bootcamp at the University of Austin.
+The original code was provided as part of the Full Stack Web Dev Bootcamp at the University of Texas at Austin.
 Make sure to check them out [here](https://techbootcamps.utexas.edu/coding/)

 ## What Is The Objective?
 My objective was to refactor the code so that it's optimized for search engines and meets accessibility standards.